An Airman's Letter to His Mother

-An Airman's Letter to His Mother is a 1941 documentary-style British propaganda short film directed by Michael Powell and narrated by John Gielgud and Powell.
+An Airman's Letter to His Mother is a 1941 documentary-style British short film written, produced and directed by Michael Powell and narrated by John Gielgud and Powell.

 It was based on an actual letter from a British bomber pilot to his mother published in The Times in June 1940.
 Subsequently, the letter was published as a pamphlet and received wide distribution in the UK.
 "The letter in question had touched a nation's heart and made a popular film subject."

 Premise

 A Royal Air Force (RAF) airman who dies during a mission has left a letter to be sent to his mother upon his death.
 The letter is delivered to his mother.
 As the letter is read out by his mother in the airman's room, she looks through his things and remembers him as a youth.
 The letter tells of his reasons for joining the air force and going to fight, knowing full well that he could die.